 I am a Ph.D. candidate in Management & Organization at the Carroll School of Management at Boston College.
 I will be starting as an Assistant Professor of Entrepreneurship & Innovation at the Amsterdam Business School at the University of Amsterdam in September 2021.

-My research addresses how market participants, such as entrepreneurial firms and professionals, employ different meaning systems to open up avenues for and to legitimate new markets.
-More broadly, I am interested in exploring how different types of tensions play out in emergence and change processes.
+My research examines how entrepreneurial firms strategically use cultural resources to influence audiences’ interpretations of new markets and innovations, and how cultural meanings affect the creation of and participation in markets.
+At a broader level, I am interested in exploring how different types of tensions play out in emergence and change processes.
 I draw on theoretical insights from organizational theory, strategy, and entrepreneurship.

 Methodologically, I use computational text analysis techniques and traditional qualitative methods to analyze archival and historical data, with quantitative analysis when appropriate.
 I am currently exploring the research topics in contexts such as the sharing economy and the concrete industry at its nascent stage.